Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--p03ktqVUdc.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Fix Multiplayer quick?
 https://www.youtube.com/watch?v=-p03ktqVUdc
-This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: What's the current Multiplayer status?](./yt-doX5Pn5A6Tc.md) [https://www.youtube.com/watch?v=doX5Pn5A6Tc](https://www.youtube.com/watch?v=doX5Pn5A6Tc)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Are there an plans to fix Multiplayer with the next Update?](./yt-ayc4aQbCQP8.md) [https://www.youtube.com/watch?v=ayc4aQbCQP8](https://www.youtube.com/watch?v=ayc4aQbCQP8)

 ### Topics